erwincoumans/motion_imitation/README.md

 # Motion Imitation

+Further development (bug fixes, new features etc) happen in the master branch.
-This repository contains code accompanying the paper:
+The 'paper' branch of this repository contains the original code accompanying the paper:

 "Learning Agile Robotic Locomotion Skills by Imitating Animals",